Dustin Brown (tennis): 2010–2019

 Brown reached a career debut second round of the French Open in 2016.

 After winning the 2016 Aegon Manchester Trophy, Brown received a wild card for the 2016 Wimbledon Championships.
-There, he beat Dušan Lajović in the first round before losing to Nick Kyrgios in the second.
+There, he defeated Dušan Lajović in the first round before losing to Nick Kyrgios in the second.
 Both matches were decided in five sets.

 Brown made his second ATP singles semifinal at the 2016 Swiss Open Gstaad but lost to top seed and eventual champion Feliciano López in three sets.

 Brown competed in the first round of the 2016 Summer Olympics against Thomaz Bellucci of Brazil.
 Brown was leading 6–4, 4–4 when he went down with an ankle injury.
 Medical staff taped him, he returned to the match playing two points.
 Bellucci increased the score to 4–5 in the second set.
 Brown could not return play and retired in tears.

-On October 10, 2016, Brown achieved a career-high Singles ranking of 64 and would end 2016 with a year end ranking of 72.
+On October 10, 2016, Brown achieved a career-high singles ranking of 64 and ended the year ranked 72.

-Brown upset world number 7 Marin Čilić at the 2017 Open Sud de France.
+Brown upset world No. 7 Marin Čilić at the 2017 Open Sud de France.
 He would retire after just one game of play against Benoît Paire in the next round due to a back injury.

 Brown lost in straight sets to Andy Murray at Wimbledon in 2017 in the second round.

 Brown qualified for the 2018 Australian Open in what would be his last grand slam to date.
 He lost to João Sousa in the first round in five sets.

 At the 2018 Open Sud de France, Brown was one game away from defeating Nicolas Mahut in the first round, but he sustained a back injury and could not continue to play giving Mahut the victory.
 He left the court in tears.

 In April 2019, Brown reclaimed an ATP Challenger singles title from three years previous at the Mouratoglou Open in Sophia Antipolis, winning the final over Filip Krajinović in straight sets.

 On 13 June 2019, Brown upset compatriot and world No. 5 Alexander Zverev at the 2019 Stuttgart Open in the second round.
 Following this victory, he lost in a third-set tiebreaker to Félix Auger-Aliassime in the quarterfinal.

-2020–present
+2020–2022

 Brown reached the qualifying competition of the 2020 French Open Qualifying and the 2021 Australian Open Qualifying before being eliminated both times.

 Throughout 2021, Brown seemed to focus less on singles and more on doubles as he was competing in more doubles events than singles and was finding more success as he was reaching a handful of quarterfinals and semifinals in challenger events and ATP events.

 Brown received a wildcard into the 2021 Stuttgart Open due to his performance in the previous edition.
 He lost in the first round to Nikoloz Basilashvili in straight sets.
 This was his last professional singles match.

 In 2022, Brown stopped representing Germany and returned to representing Jamaica in tournaments.

+2024: Retirement

+Due to persistent injuries since the start of 2018, Brown announced in January 2024 that he would retire from professional tennis at the end of the 2024 season.